GoogleChrome/web.dev/src/site/content/en/learn/privacy/best-practices/index.md

 In larger organizations, there may be roles or teams dedicated to tracking the latest technical changes in your deployment environments and browsers, and to understanding the implications for technical and legal changes on your users' privacy.
 But a smaller organization still needs to be conscious of user privacy, how a changing environment can affect decisions already made, and what needs to be taken into account for decisions you make from now on.
-This chapter summarizes some best practices for how you can stay in touch with your privacy choices and requirements, and those of your users.
+This module summarizes some best practices for how you can stay in touch with your privacy choices and requirements, and those of your users.

 ## Be aware of what you do